SkymanOne/SkymanOne.github.io/_posts/2022-06-21-gs-with-iced-2.md

 This is because we try to instantiate our page struct and then return an element (from `.view()`) from its reference which will go out of scope as soon as we go through another *model-view-update* cycle.
 Hence, we need to own the data, we could replace `pub fn view(&self)` with `pub fn view(self)` in `main_page.rs`, but this would imply that `CounterMessage` must have `'static` lifetime which introduces unnecessary lifetime management.

-So, instead let out application struct own the data by storing the page in state of our application:
+So, instead, let our application struct own the data by storing the page in the state of our application:

 in `main.rs`